Optimal bounds for POD approximations of infinite horizon control problems based on time derivatives: Numerical Experiments

 As in~\cite{Alla_Falcone_Volkwein}, we now consider~\eqref{crd} with $\gamma=1$ and $\mu=0$, $I=(0,2)$ and $z_0(x)=\max(0,0.5\sin(\pi x))$.
 We take $b$ as the characteristic function of the inverval~$(1/2,1)$.
 To compute the POD basis we compute the time derivatives of the states for constant controls $u=-2.2,-1.1,0$.
 The semidiscretization was done with a standard finite difference method

 which is second order convergent in problems with sufficiently smooth solutions.

 Since the initial state~$z_0$ does not possess second-order derivatives in~$L^2$, we notice then that the time derivative $z_t$ blows up when $t\rightarrow 0$.
-For this reason, after the spatial discretization by finite differences, we replaced the time derivative at $t=0$ by the difference quotient~$(y^{(1)}-y^{(0)})/\Delta t$ of states at $t=0$ and $t=\Delta t$,
+For this reason, after the spatial discretization by finite differences, we replaced the time derivative at $t=0$ by the difference quotient~$(y^{(1)}-y^{(0)})/\Delta t$ of states at $t=0$ and $t=\Delta t$.
+Perhaps also for lack bounded time derivatives at $t=0$ and the more dissipative nature of the implicit Euler method, we found that, in the computation of the optimal HBJ states and controls, better results were obtained if the implicit Euler method with $\Delta t=1/20$ was used instead of the NDF with small tolerances.
+Also, for reasons that we do not understand at present, we found that better results were obtained when the POD approximation was a linear combination of the POD basis plus the initial condition $y_0$, instead of a linear combination of the POD basis plus the mean as in the previous section.

+In the previous test we had an invariance set so that we did not need to impose any boundary condition for solving \eqref{fully_discrete_pod}.
 In this test we found it impossible to find a set~$\Omega^r$ satisfying condition~\eqref{new_inv} both when the POD basis is taken from the states and from their time derivatives.
 In this last case the set $\Omega^r$ for $r=4$ we used in the experiments was

 To overcome the lack of invariance of this set, whenever for a vertex~$y^i_r$ we had $y^i_r+hf^r(y^i_r,u)\not\in \overline \Omega^r$, we simply replaced $y^i_r+hf^r(y^i_r,u)$ by its closest point on~$\partial\Omega^r$.
 This resulted in changing the value of~$y^i_r+hf^r(y^i_r,u)$ in less than 2\% in the first two coordinates in the POD basis and $15\%$ in the remaining ones, except for some negative values of the fourth coordinate where errors up to~$60\%$ were encountered.
 For example, an error of $15\%$ in the third coordinate means that for some values of $y^i_r+hf^r(y^i_r,u)$ the third coordinate could be in the set $[-0.345,0.23]$ instead of $[-0.3,0.2]$.
 Nevertheless, as we will see below, the results obtained with the POD approximation in this test were excellent.